 After the installer is complete, you will be required to reboot your computer.
 You have the option of rebooting later, but you cannot use Journyx until you reboot.
 When you reboot and log in, the installer will run a final setup action that initializes Journyx.
 This action will run only once, and you must complete it before you can use Journyx.
-Your computer may appear to be "frozen" or "thinking" temporarily when the InstallShield dialog appears after rebooting.

 This setup action will launch a script (console) window to configure your web server and database for Journyx.
-This script can be run at any time by clicking Start -> Programs -> Journyx -> "Setup Web Server and Database."
+This script can be run at any time by clicking Start \rightarrow Programs \rightarrow Journyx \rightarrow Setup Web Server and Database.